dylan-isaac/DylanIsaac/src/content/definitions/modality-translation.md

 ## AI's Role

 Large Language Models excel at modality translation because they can understand context and intent across different representations.
 They can extract the "why" behind information presentation and recreate that purpose in a different modality, making them powerful tools for creating more inclusive experiences.

+## See Also

+- [Epistemological Translation](/definitions/epistemological-translation) - Translating between different ways of knowing
+- [Building Ladders](/definitions/building-ladders) - The philosophy of creating tools that perform modality translation
+- [Alt Text Generation](/resources/alt-text-generation) - A practical example of visual to textual modality translation